El Phantasmo

 Riley Vigier (born October 24, 1986) is a Canadian professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he performs under the ring name El Phantasmo (often shortened to ELP) and is the current NJPW World Television Champion in his record-tying second reign.
+He is signed to New Japan Pro-Wrestling (NJPW), where he performs under the ring name El Phantasmo (often shortened to ELP).

 In NJPW, Phantasmo was a former member of Bullet Club and became a three-time IWGP Junior Heavyweight Tag Team Champion (all with Taiji Ishimori) and a two-time Super J-Cup winner while in the stable.
 Starting in 2023, he transitioned into the heavyweight division and would also be kicked out of Bullet Club, leading to him joining the Guerrillas of Destiny.
 He would team with Hikuleo, with whom he became a two-time Strong Openweight Tag Team Champion and one-time IWGP Tag Team Champion, and at one time held both sets of tag team championships simultaneously.
 He won his first NJPW singles title, the NJPW World Television Championship, at Wrestle Kingdom 19 in January 2025.
 He has also worked for Impact Wrestling, and various independent promotions in Canada, the European Union and the United Kingdom.